solidOptionOS/firecode/ROADMAP.md

     - Visible frame paddings (auto-scroll)

 - Single file for the whole editor
-- Use DIV instead of an IFRAME
-- Refactor code to use prototypes

 - Gutter highlight
 - Prevent line numbers selection